vendrhub/vendr-documentation/content/docs/core/1.2.0/reference/vendr-web/publishedcontentextensions.md

 #### GetMasterProductNode

 Gets a product nodes master product if one exists.
-Only to be used if using umbraco nodes as product information data source.
+Only to be used if using Umbraco nodes as product information data source.

 ```csharp
 public static IPublishedContent GetMasterProductNode(this IPublishedContent productNode,